Chayanne: Solo artist

 After three years with RCA Víctor, Chayanne switched labels to Sony Music and broke out with his first self-titled album in 1987.
 This album featured a blend of ballads and dance tracks, a combination for which Chayanne would become famous.
 The album featured two hit songs, the ballad "Peligro de Amor", written by Michael Sullivan and Paulo Massadas, and a song that would cement him as an overall performer, the upbeat dance track "Fiesta en América", written by Honorio Herrero.

-On November 1, 1988, Chayanne released his second self-titled album, Chayanne.
-This album featured several hit singles, including Herrero's "Tu Pirata Soy Yo", José María Cano's "Fuiste un Trozo de Hielo en la Escarcha" ('you were a piece of ice in the frost'), and "Este Ritmo Se Baila Así", composed by Pierre-Edouard Decimus and Jacob Desvarieux, both members of Guadeloupean band Kassav', and Roberto Livi.
-At the same time, Chayanne became a spokesperson for Pepsi, with the airing of the first Spanish-speaking advertising spot broadcast on national television, coast to coast, during the 1989 Grammy Awards telecast.
+On 1 November 1988, Chayanne released his second self-titled album, Chayanne.
+This album featured several hit singles, including Herrero's "Tu Pirata Soy Yo", José María Cano's "Fuiste un Trozo de Hielo en la Escarcha", and "Este Ritmo Se Baila Así", composed by Pierre-Edouard Decimus and Jacob Desvarieux, both members of Guadeloupean band Kassav', and Roberto Livi.
+At the same time, Chayanne became a spokesperson for Pepsi, with the airing of the first Spanish-speaking advertising spot broadcast on U.S. national television, coast to coast, during the 1989 Grammy Awards telecast.

-On August 7, 1990, he released the album Tiempo de Vals, featuring some of his best-selling singles, such as the title track (composed by José María Cano), "Completamente Enamorados" (by Piero Cassano, Adelio Cogliati, and Eros Ramazzotti), and Daría Cualquier Cosa, composed by Luis Gómez Escolar and Julio Seijas.
+On August 7, 1990, he released the album Tiempo de Vals, featuring some of his best-selling singles, such as the title track (composed by José María Cano), "Completamente Enamorados" (by Piero Cassano, Adelio Cogliati, and Eros Ramazzotti), and Daría Cualquier Cosa, composed by Luis Gómez-Escolar and Julio Seijas.
 Chayanne followed this with an album and title track that would eventually become his signature song, Provócame (1992).
 The album also featured the hit "El Centro de mi Corazón" (#1 U.S. Hot Latin, 1992), which was nominated for Pop Song of the Year at the Lo Nuestro Awards of 1993, while Chayanne was nominated for Best Male Pop Artist.
 Two years later, he released the covers album Influencias (1994), which was a tribute to some of his musical influences.
 In 1996, he released Volver a Nacer.